Invest in the Legacy

 Prop 218 Public Meetings

-FID will host a number of community meetings where you can learn more about the proposed assessments.
-Meetings will be held in April 2023 at the following locations: Easton, Kerman and Clovis.
-Dates and meeting details will be available in February 2023.
+FID hosted a number of community meetings where landowners learned more about the proposed assessments.
+Meetings were held in April 2023 at the following locations: Clovis (4/18), Kerman (4/20), and Easton (4/26).

 Review the resources below to learn more about this Proposition 218 election.
 Translated versions of the following resources will be available shorty.
 Please check back for these resources in Spanish, Hmong and Punjabi.